-SECTION 15.
-The Planning Commission held a duly noticed public hearing on May 21, 2002 to consider recommending that the City Council approve the Addendum to the EIR and approve the amendment to PDP 10-01 to allow a Horizontal Direction Drilling (HDD) alternative for a portion of the submarine fiber optic cable system.
-Having heard and considered all oral and written testimony, including staff reports, the Addendum to the Environmental Impact Report and all relevant evidence and argument, the Planning Commission hereby finds as follows:
+SECTION 16.
+The City Council held a duly noticed public hearing on June 11, 2002 to approve the Addendum to the EIR and approves the amendment to PDP 10-01 to allow a Horizontal Direction Drilling (HDD) alternative for a portion of the submarine fiber optic cable system.
+Having heard and considered all oral and written testimony, including staff reports, the Final EIR and Addendum and all relevant evidence and argument, the City Council hereby finds as follows:

-- A. The fiber optic cable project will be located on city owned property and within the public right-of-way. - B. The beach segment of the proposed Project is consistent with the General Plan designations for "OS" (Open Space) and the remaining segments are within public right-of-way or the ocean and thus have no General Plan designation. - C. As conditioned, the fiber optic cable project will conform to all applicable zoning regulations. - D. The approved terms of the lease are for a period of twenty-five years and cover the installation, maintenance, operation and retirement of the fiber optic cable project.
+- A. The fiber optic cable project will be located on city owned property and within the public right-of-way. - B. The beach segment of the proposed Project is consistent with the General Plan designations for "OS" (Open Space) and the remaining segments are within public right-of-way or the ocean and thus have no General Plan designation. - C. As conditioned, the fiber optic cable project will conform to all applicable zoning regulations. - D. The approved terms of the easement are for a period of twenty-five years and cover the installation, maintenance, operation and retirement of the fiber optic cable project.
 The City would receive compensation for the use of city property.
 The City will direct those funds to beach-related public improvements.
 These revenues would be used to offset the City's current costs to maintain the beach, storm drains and the pier.
 It will also allow the City to have funds to upgrade the three beach bathrooms, plus construct one new bathroom near the pier.
-The lease will also cover Tyco's obligation to fund City inspection costs during construction. - E. The proposed project, as amended, and the approved lease for Tyco's use of the City owned property, are in conformance with the goals of the General Plan as discussed in Section 14 above. - F. The proposed Project is consistent with the goals and objectives of the Draft Local Coastal Plan, in that the amendments to the Land Use Plan in the Draft Local Coastal Program (LCP) address three main categories: parking and access, coastal recreation access, and coastal development and design.
-As proposed and mitigated, the project would be consistent with the City's Draft LCP. - G. The Planning Commission has independently reviewed and the Addendum to the Environmental Impact Report and revised Mitigation Monitoring Program in conformance with the California Environmental Quality Act ("CEQA") and the CEQA Guidelines (Title 14, California Code of Regulations Section 15000 et seq.) through the adoption of this Resolution, which Resolution is incorporated herein by this reference and attached hereto as Exhibit "A."
+The easement will also cover the Applicant's obligation to fund City inspection costs during construction. - E. The proposed project, as amended and the approved easement for the Applicant's use of the City owned property, are in conformance with the goals of the General Plan. - F. The proposed Project is consistent with the goals and objectives of the Draft Local Coastal Plan, in that the amendments to the Land Use Plan in the Draft Local Coastal Program (LCP) address three main categories: parking and access, coastal recreation access, and coastal development and design.
+As proposed and mitigated, the project would be consistent with the City's Draft LCP. - G. The HDD method will eliminate any possibility of the cables becoming exposed on the beach and in nearshore waters due to a significant storm event or beach erosion and will avoid the need to stage on the beach itself, which better addresses the City Council's initial concerns of possible exposure with the direct burial method of installation.

+H. The City Council has independently reviewed the Addendum to the Environmental Impact Report and the Mitigation Monitoring Program in conformance with the California Environmental Quality Act ("CEQA") and the CEQA Guidelines (Title 14, California Code of Regulations Section 15000 et seq.) through the adoption of this Resolution, which Resolution is incorporated herein by this reference and attached hereto as Exhibit "A."